The Imaging Rescue Study | Bracken Case Study

 1 Study integrity preserved

-A global healthcare and technology company needed an expert review of how medical imaging in their pivotal Phase 3 oncology study was being managed by an imaging CRO.
-After Bracken's initial assessment, the team identified major errors and omissions — and an adjudication rate far above what the indication warranted.
+A global healthcare and technology company needed an expert review of medical imaging management in their pivotal oncology Phase 3 study.
+What Bracken found was serious: major errors and omissions requiring immediate correction, and an adjudication rate that was excessively high for the indication.
+The imaging program — a primary endpoint of the trial — was at risk.

 Transferring thousands of images and processes from one vendor to a new one under strict regulatory oversight